andr1976/HydDown/Manual.md

 Especially for vessels with low conductivity materials (or very thick walls) accurate estimation of the vessel wall temperatures requires the 1-D transient heat transfer problem to be solved.
 HydDown incorporates the [*thermesh*](https://github.com/wjbg/thermesh) code provided under an MIT license by Wouter Grouve [@thermesh].
 The implemented model applies Cartesian coodinates as also applied in the h2fills program by NREL [@KUROKI], i.e. the curved vessel wall is assumed a flat plate.
 This may to some extent be justied by the relatively large radius of a cylindrical storage container compared to the vessel wall thichness (see also justification references in [@KUROKI]).

-In HydDown, the 1-D transient heat conductivity problem is solved with *thermesh* assuming temperature independent vessel material density, heat capacity and thermal conductivity using Neumann boundary conditions:
+In HydDown, the 1-D transient heat conductivity problem is solved with *thermesh* assuming temperature independent vessel material density, heat capacity and thermal conductivity applying the Crank-Nicholson scheme using Neumann boundary conditions:

 $$  -k_{\text{z}}\frac{\partial T}{\partial z}\Biggr|_{z=0} = q_\text{left}(t), \qquad
     -k_{\text{z}}\frac{\partial T}{\partial z}\Biggr|_{z=L} = q_{\text{right}}(t) $$